jsdf/coffee-react-transform/README.md

-# Coffeescript JSX Transformer
+# Coffeescript React Transformer

-Provides support for JSX-in-Coffeescript (CSX) so you can write your React components in Coffeescript, with no escaping.
+Provides support for an equivalent of JSX syntax in Coffeescript (called CSX) so you can write your Facebook React components with the full awesomeness of Coffeescript.

 car-component.csx: